 - Limiting access to content in compliance with national laws,

 When connected to the internet, each computer has a unique number that it can be identified by.
-This is called the “IP address” or simply “IP”.
-It contains four sections and looks something like “188.8.131.52” or “184.108.40.206”.
-If someone knows your IP, they know more than just a number.
-In addition, they can likely learn:
+This is called the “IP address” or simply “IP.”
+It contains four sections and looks like “184.108.40.206” or “220.127.116.11”.

-- Your internet service provider (ISP),
+- Your internet service provider (ISP)

 When you access some website or service, it gets your IP address and can use geolocation software to determine where you are.
-Once this has been determined, the site or service will display content tailored for your location.
+Once this has been determined, the site or service will display content tailored to your location.